OHDSI/CommonDataModel/DB2/VocabImport/OMOP CDM vocabulary load - IBM DB2.md

  ####### #     # ####### #           #####  ######  #     #      ##    #####

-Script to load the common data model, version 5.0 vocabulary tables for PostgreSQL database on Windows (MS-DOS style file paths)
-The database account running this script must have the "superuser" permission in the database.
+Script to load the common data model, version 5.0 vocabulary tables for IBM DB2 database on Windows (MS-DOS style file paths) The database account running this script must have the "superuser" permission in the database.

 Notes